itebac/jobs/index.md

 ## Contact Us

-For any further queries about the job postings, please contact us at [Company's Email Address](email:it@ebac.dev).
+For any further queries about the job postings, please contact us at [contact us at](mailto:it@ebac.dev).